Jumping Jacks: A Guide on How to Benefit From This Workout

 6. Build Stronger Muscles and Bones

-The final one of the health benefits to point out is that with increased cardiovascular training also comes increased muscle development and bone density [3].
+The final health benefit to point out is that with increased cardiovascular training also comes increased muscle development and bone density [4].

 It’s not like this one exercise will turn you into a bodybuilder.
 But jumping jacks are a great way to start toning and reshaping your physique.